An7ar35/superbubble_performance/README.md

 > `SubGraph` stores its own ID translation maps.
 >
 > Entrance and exit nodes (__r__ and __r'__) along with their edges to the
-> newly partitioned graph are created in the SubGraph constructor.
+> newly partitioned graph are created in the SubGraph class constructor.

 Algorithm to create SubGraphs: